Eastwood recently replaced their multiprocess MP200i welder with the dual voltage Elite MP200i.

 This dual voltage, multiprocess welder (MIG, TIG, flux-core, and stick) puts out good power and welds up to 3/8 inch thick stock in one pass.
 But it also includes useful touches that you may not expect in an attractively priced machine.

 Eastwood states that they built the Elite MP200i for professionals and serious welding enthusiasts.
-They appear to have backed up that comment by including useful features like the digital displays, a spot timer, a metal wire drive housing, and toolless polarity changeovers.
+They appear to have backed up that comment by including useful features like a digital display, a spot timer, a metal wire drive housing, and toolless polarity changeovers.

 While not an “industrial” welder, the Eastwood Elite MP200i fills the needs of auto restoration shops or similar operations well.
 Since it is affordable, this flexible welder could also easily serve in a DIYer’s or welding enthusiast’s workshop.